wavexx/fIcy/README.rst

 tools could also insert extra empty frames to silence the decoder!

 The -M flag supported by both fIcy and fPls accepts a time specification in seconds, `HH:MM` or `N minutes/hours/days`.
-Time starts just after the connection has been established, but without counting further delays.
 Also beware that -M specified in fPls means `cumulative recording time` (time accumulates across retries/timeouts), while -M specified in fIcy means `single stream recording time` (recording stops at the first error or when the specified time has elapsed).

 Filtering